-In the second round, the election is acquired by a relative majority.
+In the second round, the election is acquired with the absolute majority of the suffrage expressed.

 If, before the first round, one of the candidates dies or finds himself incapacitated, the Constitutional Court decides the postponement of the election.

 In the case of death or of incapacity of one of the two most favored candidates in the first round before eventual withdrawals, the Constitutional Court declares that it must be proceed de novo to the whole of the electoral operations; it is the same in the case of the death or of the incapacity of one of the two candidates remaining in competition in the second round.